jdaniel96/tenpo-frontend-challenge/README.md

 ---

+## 🏗️ Project Architecture

+For a detailed explanation of the project's architecture, patterns, and design decisions, please refer to the [ARCHITECTURE.md](ARCHITECTURE.md) file.

+---

 ## 📌 User List Justification

 While all 2000 users are initially loaded from the API, frontend pagination is implemented for performance and user experience.
 This technique prevents DOM overload from too many simultaneously rendered elements, improves scrolling, and maintains a smooth experience.